This super easy, rich and sticky Malteaser biscuit cake recipe can be made in minutes and enjoyed as a no-bake sweet treat.

 You can use a different filling for the biscuit choice by compensating the weight of the Malteasters and Crunchie (about 130g) for whatever you fancy- for example you could try Rolos (I suggest minis), pure chocolate chunks, Lotus biscuits, nuts, or marshmallows.
 Get creative!

 We hope that you enjoy our Malteaser biscuit cake recipe.
-For more of our recipes click here.
+Find more easy recipes here.